basham/swit-workshop-a11y/slides.md

 </figure>

 Notes:
 First, the rotor is a tool that dynamically builds a table of contents for the website.
 Right now we're looking at a Landmarks menu for the Statewide IT conference website.
+When you land on it, it announces the name of the menu.
 You rotate through these different menus with the right and left arrow keys.
 Next is the Links menu.
 This demonstrates why it is important to ensure that the link name itself is sufficiently self-explanatory.
 If there are a bunch of "read more" or "click here" links in this menu, you have no idea where they would go, because there is no surrounding context.
 Lastly, we'll look at the Headings menu.
 The heading level is positioned before the heading name.
 This demonstrates why you should care about the order of headings.
 It can be confusing if headings skip.
 In this case, the level 2, 3, and 4 headings could use some clean up.
 Pressing the Down and Up arrow keys selects a heading.
-And pressing Enter will close the rotor; scroll so that the selected heading is visible within the viewport; and highlight the heading with the screen reader cursor.
+And pressing Enter will do three things: 1) close the rotor; 2) scroll so that the selected heading is visible within the viewport; and 3) highlight the heading with the screen reader cursor.